open-mmlab/mmengine/docs/en/tutorials/registry.md

 net_b = MODELS.build(cfg=dict(type='NetB'))
 ```

-If we don't want to provide a scope in the type like 'NetA' rather than 'mmdet.NetA', we can pass the argument `default_scope='mmdet'` to the `build` method and it will start looking at the `class` from that registry corresponding to the default_scope.
+For some reason we may not want to provide the scope prefix in the type, e.g. just `type='NetA1'` instead of `type='mmdet.NetA'`, we can pass the `default_scope='mmdet'` parameter to the `build` method, which will search for the registry corresponding to `default_ scope` registry and re-invoke the `build` method with that registry.

 ```python
 from mmcls.models import MODELS